php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 parenthesis, and there MUST NOT be a space before the closing parenthesis.

 A method declaration looks like the following.
-Note the placement of parentheses, commas, spaces, and braces:
+Note the placement of parentheses, commas, tabs, and braces:

 ```php
 <?php